Spixmaster/tools/CONTRIBUTING.md

 10. Write error messages to a log and not to stderr.
 11. Check the stdout of the programme.
 12. Declare all variables const if possible.
+13. Use the empty() instead of checking the size if possible.
+14. When it needs to be searched in files for a key or value always look for the whole key or value as partial searches are not distinct.

 ## 4. OOP
 1. For every class or struct: